951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 • Tapas lunch.

-• Travel insurance for individuals over 65s.
+• Travel insurance for people over 65 years old.

 Not allowed